 Golf facilities must proactively conserve water.
 Conserving water on golf facilities is essential to becoming a sustainable business.
 Optimizing the acreage of irrigated turfgrass, implementing best management practices, utilizing technology to make water application decisions, conducting an irrigation system audit along with an audit of the non-golf course water uses at the entire facility are key to becoming responsible users of water.
 The golf industry takes steps to responsibly use water and reduce the reliance on potable water.

 - Superintendents utilize information from multiple sources as part of their decision to apply water.
-Most facilities utilize direct observations of turfgrass and soil conditions, with approximately 35% routinely using evapotranspiration data.
+Most facilities utilize direct observations of turfgrass and soil conditions.
+They also utilize weather and evapotranspiration data (2014: 17.9% of golf courses overall).

 - Utilizing improved grasses that rely on less water.